 |High Speed Performance|

 Servo motors are generally known for running higher speeds than stepper motors.
 What this really means is that the servo motor will output more torque at a specified RPM than a stepper motor.
-This difference in torque performance comes from the difference in pole count as well as winding inductance between servo motor and stepper motor design.
+This difference in torque performance comes from the difference in pole count as well as winding inductance between servo motor and stepper motor designs.

 |NEMA 23 Stepper Motor||200 W (1/4 HP) 60 mm Servo Motor|

-By definition, a servo motor system has to operate with closed-loop control, and a stepper motor typically operates with open-loop control.
+By definition, a servo motor has to operate with closed-loop control, and a stepper motor typically operates with open-loop control.
 A servo motor uses feedback in order to control the motor's position, speed, or torque.
-A stepper motor is commanded to move to a specific location in degrees without the need for feedback but could lose synchronism due to overload.
+A stepper motor is commanded to move to a specific location without the need for feedback but could lose synchronism due to overload.

 |Servo Motor System||Stepper Motor System|

 Stepper motors operate without the need for feedback, so they require fewer components to operate.
 This is why they're more cost-effective.
 Servo motors require feedback and operate in a PID loop, therefore more components are necessary.
-Closed-loop systems can offer benefits that open-loop systems cannot.

 To help with product selection, we have compiled a list of differences between servos and steppers.